MicrosoftLearning/mslearn-github-copilot-dev.zh-cn/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     例如，可以将以下任务分配给智能体：

     ```text
-    Fix the SQL injection vulnerability in the SearchProducts method.
+    #codebase I need you to fix the SQL injection vulnerability in the SearchProducts method.
+Review the current Chat conversation related to SQL injection vulnerabilities to identify my expected code fixes and acceptance criteria.
 Remove the simulated SQL query logging that demonstrates the vulnerability, and implement proper input sanitization to safely handle search terms.
-Ensure the method still functions correctly for legitimate searches while preventing malicious input.
+Ensure that the method still functions correctly for legitimate searches while preventing malicious input.
+Update the DisplayKnownVulnerabilities method in SecurityValidator.cs to reflect that SQL injection protection is enabled.
     ```

 1. 监视智能体的进度。